Matt Prokop: Career

-Personal life
+Personal life and legal issues

-Prokop dated his Geek Charming co-star Sarah Hyland for several years until August 2014, when she left him and filed a temporary restraining order against him for physically and verbally abusing her throughout their four-year relationship.
-In October 2014, a permanent restraining order was granted, and Prokop has not worked in the film or television industries since.
+Prokop dated his Geek Charming co-star Sarah Hyland for four years until August 2014, when she left him and filed a temporary restraining order against him for physically and verbally abusing her throughout their four-year relationship.
+In October 2014, a permanent restraining order was granted, and Prokop has not worked in the entertainment industry since.

+On May 18, 2024, Prokop was arrested for alleged aggravated assault against his girlfriend following a public incident in his hometown at Victoria, Texas and for resisting arrest.
+He was released on bond shortly after.